hailelagi/hailelagi.com/content/notes/diy-b-tree.md

 ## Implementation high level ideas

 B-Trees are useful for:
-1. In-memory indexes (also used here!)
+1. In-memory indexes/'index b-trees' (also used here!)
-2. persisted on disk storage organisation. <-- we're here.
+2. persisted on disk storage organisation/'table b-trees'. <-- we're here.

 Considerations:
 - Performance (Access Patterns - everything is about access patterns)